retegate/SignalEventDetection/README.md

 *Note: When none or empty signal provided, the ArgumentNullException is thrown.
 Signal with the range <0,1> is expected, otherwise ArgumentException is thrown.*

+Please, be advised that the event start is detected from the signal part starting with 0 sample index and ending in maximum signal peak.
+I.e. for constant and declining signal the detection fallback to 0 index sample.
+(If you need similar way to detect more precisely the end of event, you need to transform the signal - reverse it and use the SignalEventDetection again, and reverse the result also vice-versa.)

 ## Example

 ```C#